Cherry Shrimp (Neocaridina) Gender Identification: A Comprehensive Guide

 Best Age To Determine Cherry Shrimp Gender

-I’ll say roughly after 2 months the cherry shrimps were born.
-During this stage, the females will have a more developed saddle, ovary, and underbelly.
-Also, the shrimps start to get sexually matured around this time.
+I’ll say the cherry shrimp were born roughly after 2 months.
+During this stage, the females have a more developed saddle, ovary, and underbelly.
+Also, around this time, the shrimps start to get sexually mature.

 So, you can apply most of the methods mentioned in the article after about 2 months.